relevance/boomstick/README.md

 Uploading is restricted to the 'boomstick' user, so `s3cmd` must be configured with the corresponding IAM credentials.

+Skip this upload by prepending SKIP_UPLOAD=1 when executing `driver.sh`.

 ### Next steps